-- For where to stay in Paros, use Booking to look at places in Parikia or Naoussa.
+- Check out my guide on where to stay in Paros when choosing accommodation options on the island.
+Parikia and Naoussa tend to be popular locations.
 These are the easiest areas where you can walk to a lot of places, find plenty of tavernas to eat out, enjoy a little nightlife, and have good beach access.
-If you are traveling to Paros in the tourist season, I advise reserving accommodation in Paros a month or so in advance.
+If you are traveling to Paros in the high season, I advise reserving accommodation in Paros a month or so in advance.

 - If you would like to find out more about Paros, Milos and other Greek destinations, please sign up for my newsletter.

-- Related travel post suggestion: Things to do in Paros, Greece
+- Start planning your Paros itinerary:: Things to do in Paros, Greece

 What to see in Paros Greece

 Paros is a popular destination in the Cyclades group of islands.